 - Support healthy blood sugar balance

-You don’t have to live with leaky gut.
-Take steps to help heal your gut and you can enjoy improved mental and physical wellbeing.
+You don’t have to live with a leaky gut.
+Take steps to help heal your gut, and you can enjoy improved mental and physical wellbeing.